The People, Places, Events, Customs and More from the Victorian Era. Please Scroll Down to Explore Links to Other Sites of Historical Interest:

 I fancy I can tell whence some few of these fashion-plates, at all events, emanate.
 They find their beginnings in a lady friend’s sketch-book, an artist friend, whose occasional duty is to seat herself in the stalls of a London theatre, at the first performance of a new play, and to make pencil-sketches of any striking and original lady’s costume that may take her fancy.
 The rough outline is later elaborated in the studio in pen and ink, and presently appears in the columns of a journal circulating among the fair sex.
 If the fashion “catches on,” as the vulgar saying is, a “lovely-new-dress-my-dear,” sooner or later, becomes the talk of Bayswater drawing rooms.
 Then Brixton copies it, then Clapham, then Peckham; and by that time the fashion is dead – played out.

-When the belles of Peckham get hold of a new dress, it may be considered as good as done for as regards London .
+When the belles of Peckham get hold of a new dress, it may be considered as good as done for as regards London.

-In Mayfair and No haggling as to price takes place.
+No haggling as to price takes place.
 But the costume, dress, gown or whatever it may be, must be “original,” designed exclusively for the customer.
 Once she has made her appearance in it in public, the “copyright” lapses, so to say.
 The dress, however, has served its purpose.
 A full, and particular description of it, with the name of the wearer appended, duly appears in the ladies journals.

 In some such way as this, a new fashion is created, and the lady whose enterprise has paved the way has the satisfaction of knowing that henceforth she may claim the distinction of ranking among so-called “Leaders of Fashion.”

-In Brief, the Shops for Ladies comprise no inconsiderable part of the shops in London ; and if you wish to see the best of these, and the latest novelties direct from paris , go into regent Street, Bond Street , Piccadilly and Oxford Street .
+In Brief, the Shops for Ladies comprise no inconsiderable part of the shops in London; and if you wish to see the best of these, and the latest novelties direct from paris, go into regent Street, Bond Street, Piccadilly and Oxford Street.
 Go to such establishments as Messrs.
-Lewis & Allenby’s, in Regent Street , or Messrs.
-Redmayne’s, or Russel & Allen’s in Bond Street , or Messrs.
+Lewis & Allenby’s, in Regent Street, or Messrs.
+Redmayne’s, or Russel & Allen’s in Bond Street, or Messrs.
 Marshall & Snelgrove’s, in Oxford Street, or Messrs Debenham & Freebody’s, in Wigmore Street.
 A mere glance at the windows of these several establishments will suffice to assure you of the wealth of beautiful things to be found within, selected with infinite taste and care from the first factories in world: silks, satins, velvets, brocades, laces, embroideries, ribbons, flowers, shawls, etc, etc.

-Lewis & Allenby (Conduit Street and Regent Street ) are among the oldest established Silk Mercers of London whose reputation has run for at least fifty years.
+Lewis & Allenby (Conduit Street and Regent Street) are among the oldest established Silk Mercers of London whose reputation has run for at least fifty years.

-At the western end of Conduit Street , having adjoining premises in Bond Street , the house of Redmayne & Co. may be found, likewise long and favourably known to the grand dames of the grand world.
+At the western end of Conduit Street, having adjoining premises in Bond Street, the house of Redmayne & Co. may be found, likewise long and favourably known to the grand dames of the grand world.
 Here you may inspect all the novelties in the shape of costumes, ball, dinner, and bridesmaids’ gowns, mantles, velvets, satins, lace etc, and all other necessary complements of ladies attire.

 The shop of Russell & Allen is not far away.
 Messrs.
-Marshall & Snelgrove, of Oxford Street , are another firm of first-rate repute.
+Marshall & Snelgrove, of Oxford Street, are another firm of first-rate repute.

-As indeed, are Debenham & Freebody, of Wigmore Street , not far westward from the Langham Hotel.
-This is one of the most extensive establishments of its class in West-end London , not merely at retail, but wholesale; designing the mode, and manufacturing the thing designed as well.
-It transacts much business with personages of the “upper ten”; and a lady could hardly go to a place in London more sure of affording her the opportunity of studying the latest novelties in the way of fashions and styles of dress, whether emanating direct from Paris , or accepted as the prevailing mode in London .
+As indeed, are Debenham & Freebody, of Wigmore Street, not far westward from the Langham Hotel.
+This is one of the most extensive establishments of its class in West-end London, not merely at retail, but wholesale; designing the mode, and manufacturing the thing designed as well.
+It transacts much business with personages of the “upper ten”; and a lady could hardly go to a place in London more sure of affording her the opportunity of studying the latest novelties in the way of fashions and styles of dress, whether emanating direct from Paris, or accepted as the prevailing mode in London.

 Not far from Debenham’s, at No. 43 Wigmore Street, is Donegal House, the depot for Irish Industries, supervised by Mrs. Ernest Hart.
 It makes a speciality of Irish homespuns, poplins, hosiery, lace, napery and household linen, handkerchiefs, embroideries; and is competent to undertake the best class of work in the way of trousseaux, layettes, and ladies’ outfits for India and the Colonies.
 This establishment has earned quite a reputation for Irish linen-goods.

-As likewise has the firm of Walpole Brothers, of 89, New Bond Street , in the manufacture of Cambrics and Damasks, Linens and such like articles of the household.
-They are well known as manufacturers in Belfast , with a branch house in Dublin .
+As likewise has the firm of Walpole Brothers, of 89, New Bond Street, in the manufacture of Cambrics and Damasks, Linens and such like articles of the household.
+They are well known as manufacturers in Belfast, with a branch house in Dublin.
 At either establishment you may purchase anything in the shape of Irish linens, cambric handkerchiefs, etc, of the best quality.

 There are many places in London where ready and courteous attention will be found for the value of the contents of the little inner-pocket of a purse.
 There is Shoolbred’s, for example, in Tottenham Court Road, one of the most popular of the general retail stores of London; for mercery, drapery, millinery, dressmaking, furnishing, provisions.
 The premises are ever increasing, and fine statuary, old oak, and all the requirements of household decoration, are to be bought here.

-There are Woolland Bros., and Harvey, Nichols, & Co. of Knightsbridge; Gorringe, of Buckingham Palace Road ; Wallis & Co., of Holborn Circus; Tarn , of Newington Causeway; and of course, Whiteley, of Westbourne Grove, the principal attraction of whose establishment is its vastness.
+There are Woolland Bros., and Harvey, Nichols, & Co. of Knightsbridge; Gorringe, of Buckingham Palace Road; Wallis & Co., of Holborn Circus; Tarn, of Newington Causeway; and of course, Whiteley, of Westbourne Grove, the principal attraction of whose establishment is its vastness.

-For the privilege of moving about in this vast emporium of retail commerce, ladies will journey from the uttermost ends of London .
+For the privilege of moving about in this vast emporium of retail commerce, ladies will journey from the uttermost ends of London.

 In High Street, Kensington, Barker; Derry & Toms; and Seaman and Little cater in the most enterprising way for the wants of society folk.